andrew/ultimate-awesome/README.md

 - [awesome-ocp-skills](https://github.com/OpenVoiceOS/awesome-ocp-skills) - Media skills for OCP, music, movies, radio, audiobooks and more!.
 - [awesome-protein-design-software](https://github.com/pansapiens/awesome-protein-design-software) - A collection of software for protein structure prediction and design.
 - [awesome-cad](https://github.com/pedropalau/awesome-cad) - Delightful resources for Centro de Autonomía Digital.
-- [awesome-app-js](https://github.com/pierrechls/awesome-app-js) - 😎  An awesome and curated list of JavaScript libraries that I use.
 - [awesome-minecraft](https://github.com/pokeball99/awesome-minecraft) - Finally, an awesome-minecraft for the Minecraft lovers out there!.
 - [awesome-neuropsychology](https://github.com/pomodoren/awesome-neuropsychology) - A collection of awesome open neuropsychology research resources.
 - [awesome-french](https://github.com/prise6/awesome-french) - 😎 List of awesome french thing.